blaenk/site/input/notes/kubernetes.markdown

 # Services

 A Service is an abstraction layer which defines a logical set of Pods and enables external traffic exposure, load balancing, and Service discovery for those Pods.
+They provide a way to refer to a set of Pods, selected by labels, with a single static IP address.

 Pods have a lifecycle.
 When a Node dies, the Pods running on it are lost.
 A _Replication Controller_ may dynamically drive the cluster back to the desired state by creating new Pods to keep the application running.